Pranshu1902/Rainfall-analysis/README.md

 Welcome to my first Data Science project

 This is a very basic project where I take data from a csv file about amount of rainfall in different ditricts and return some details about the data district-wise using Pandas and Numpy library of Python.

+Also, I have added a matplotlib code to display the details on graph.